Hollywood Cinema (New Zealand theatre): Early history

 A local, Harry Empson got permission to show pictures in the Hall on Christmas Day, 1915.
 In 1916, he installed new lights in the theatre and after gaining a two-year lease from the Board, showed pictures every Tuesday and Saturday evening in the Town Hall.
-From this point on, movies were a "fixture at the Town Hall".
-For every session, Empson brought a petrol-driven generator and projector equipment to the theatre "on the back of a horse-drawn cart...[so the generator could]...operate electric lights which were easier than turning on and off the gas lamps already installed in the hall."
+From this point on, movies were a "fixture at the Town Hall" with Empson given permission to show motion pictures in the Town Hall for a further two years.